 - Stir in the crushed tomatoes and chicken broth, followed by the remaining ingredients except for the basil, salt & pepper, and parmesan cheese.

 - Before closing the lid, stir it well to ensure that the pasta isn't sticking to the bottom.
-Close the lid, make sure the valve is on "sealing", press the "manual" button and set the timer for 6 minutes.
+Close the lid, make sure the valve is on "sealing", and set the timer to cook on high pressure for 6 minutes.
 It'll take about 15 minutes for the Instant Pot to get up to pressure.

 - Please see the note in the blog post if your Instant Pot is prone to burn warnings.